websauna/websauna/docs/source/narrative/form/sql.rst

 .. image:: ../images/admin-choose-branding.png
     :width: 640px

-Below is an example how to create a relation picker in admin interface.s
+Below is an example how to create a relation picker in admin interface.

 ``models.py``: